-The following table sets forth certain information, as of March 1, 2008, regarding the executive officers of the Company:
+The following table sets forth certain information, as of March 1, 2009, regarding the executive officers of the Company:

-Name Age Position Michael D. Hays 53 Chief Executive Officer and Director Joseph W. Carmichael 44 President and Director Jona S. Raasch 49 President of The Governance Institute, a division of National Research Corporation Patrick E. Beans 50 Vice President, Treasurer, Chief Financial Officer, Secretary and Director
+Name Age Position Michael D. Hays 54 President, Chief Executive Officer and Director Patrick E. Beans 51 Vice President, Treasurer, Chief Financial Officer, Secretary and Director Jona S. Raasch 50 President of The Governance Institute, a division of National Research Corporation

 Michael D. Hays has served as Chief Executive Officer and a director since he founded the Company in 1981.
-He also served as President since founding the Company through August 2004.
-Prior thereto, Mr. Hays served for seven years as a Vice President and a director of SRI Research Center, Inc. (n/k/a the Gallup Organization).
+He was appointed to the additional role of President of the Company in July 2008, a position in which he also served from 1981 to 2004.
+Prior to founding the Company, Mr. Hays served for seven years as a Vice President and a director of SRI Research Center, Inc. (n/k/a the Gallup Organization).